-The sixth amendment also requires the defendant to know who their accusers are, what their charges are, and what evidence there is against them.
-A defendant must also have a lawyer who will defend them, and any witnesses who speak in their defense must be found.
+The Sixth Amendment also requires the defendant to know who their accusers are, their charges, and what evidence there is against them.
+A defendant must also have a lawyer to defend them, and any witnesses who speak in their defense must be found.

 The Seventh Amendment

-The seventh amendment is the right to a jury trial in many but not all civil cases.
-If a civil suit is heard in federal court, a defendant usually has the right to a jury trial.
+The Seventh Amendment is the right to a jury trial in many but not all civil cases.
+A defendant usually has the right to a jury trial if a civil suit is heard in federal court.
 This comes from English common law.

 The Eighth Amendment

-The eighth amendment forbids cruel and unusual punishment.
-It also forbids excessive fines or making bail excessively expensive.
-Like other parts of the bill of rights, it has limitations.
+The Eighth Amendment forbids cruel and unusual punishment.
+It also forbids excessive fines or bail.
+Like other parts of the Bill of Rights, it has limitations.
 It does not make executions illegal.